maikherbig/YouLabel/README.md

 4. (Green rectangle) list shows the labelling decisions.
 By default, all events are labelled “True”.

 # Installation
 YouLabel comes as a standalone executable contained in a zip file.
 You basically just need to download the .zip and unzip.
-The followin 5 steps explain how this is done:
+The following 5 steps explain how this is done:
 * Go to https://github.com/maikherbig/YouLabel/releases
 * Download a zip-file (this file contains the **_standalone executable_**)
 * Unzip it